george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 ## Multi-path Animations

-To do multi-path animations we can reproduce what we did for single line animations in javascript, then repeat that over all the paths in the SVG.
+To do multi-path animations we can reproduce what we did for single line animations in JavaScript, then repeat that over all the paths in the SVG.
 Try clicking on this cupcake:

 <div style="justify-self: center;">
     <svg id="cupcake-drawself" class="cupcake-drawself" xmlns="http://www.w3.org/2000/svg" width="250" height="250" viewBox="0 0 250 250">